rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### Tue 19 Mar 2019 09:14:28 AM EDT
+Running the QTLtools for-loop on the `unlimited` partition, let's see how this goes.

 ### Mon 18 Mar 2019 12:23:25 PM EDT
 Everything is coming along very well.
 I'm making the pipeline generalizeable with minimum intervention.
 Here are the lines of code I used to try to make the covariate files useable: